stacksjs/stacks/.stacks/buddy/README.md

 [![npm downloads][npm-downloads-src]][npm-downloads-href]
 <!-- [![Codecov][codecov-src]][codecov-href] -->

 _Pre-release until public beta released.
-Coming December._
+Coming March._

 The goal of the framework is to _help you_ create & maintain frontends, backends, and clouds—without having to worry about the boilerplate.
 Stacks is a rapid application development framework, meeting all your full stack needs.